frederic-perez/AmE-dictionary/data/dictionary.md

 __toe-toppers__
 __toe<sup>1</sup>__ _n_
 __toe<sup>2</sup>__ _v_ :two::hammer: (toed)
-__TOEFL__ (ToEFL) Test of English as a Foreign Language, is a standardized test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.
+__TOEFL__ _abbr_ (ToEFL) Test of English as a Foreign Language, is a standardized test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.
 __toehold__ _n_ :six: __1__ A small ledge or niche just large enough to support the toes, as in climbing. __2__ Any slight or initial support, influence, advantage, progress, or the like: _His knowledge of Latin gave him a toehold for learning French._
 __toeing__ _v_
-__toffs__ _Young toffs._
 __toil<sup>1</sup>__ _n_ :two: Hard unpleasant work done over a long period.
 __toil<sup>2</sup>__ _v_ :five::hammer: (toiled) _Each toiled for at least four years in the minors._
 __toilet bowl__